takishim/mikeneko65-docs/BUILDGUIDE_en.md

 1. **Attaching rubber feet**
    ![Rubber feet](./image/buildguid_jp_010_bumpon.jpg "Rubber feet") First attach the rubber feet to the aluminum case so that the bottom of the aluminum case is not scratched.
-   Attach the rubber feet according to the engraved positions on the four corners of the back of the aluminum case.
+   Attach the rubber feet according to the engraved circle on the four corners of the back of the aluminum case.

 1. **Pasting socket foam**
    ![Pasting socket foam](./image/buildguid_jp_120_socketfoam.jpg "Pasting socket foam") Pasting socket foam is difficult and cannot be redone.
-   Show how to paste the entire surface and how to paste only a part of it.
+   There are two methods: one is to paste the entire surface and the other is to paste only a portion of the surface.

    **Practice**
    First, practice several times without peeling off the release paper on the adhesive surface.